 4.1.2 Confusing Similarity

-Goal and Standard Confusing Similarity Evaluation

 Goal Confusing similarity validation.

 The goal of the confusing similarity validation is to minimize the risk to the stability and security of the DNS due to user confusion by exploiting potential visual confusing similarity between domain names (eg. be in Latin script vs бе in Cyrillic) As such confusing similarity should therefore be minimized and mitigated.
 The risk of visual confusing similarity is not a technical DNS issue, but can have an adverse impact on the security and stability of the domain name system.

 Notes and Observations